"But what about high school? You'll have to send your kids to high school, right?

 As homeschool parents, we can provide that foundation, but then we need to step back little by little as they get bigger and bigger.
 I know it can be challenging, friend.
 But think of all the beautiful and dedicated time and effort you've put into your home education adventure.
 You've got a front-row seat as your teen rounds the corner towards their post homeschooling life.

-Handling homeschooling high school challenges together
+Handling high school challenges together

-These are only a few of the challenges associated with homeschooling high school.
+These are only a few of the challenges associated with homeschooling teens.
 I hope that I've provided a realistic view and some helpful tips to keep you and your teen connected and excited about your days and months ahead.
 You do not have to homeschool high school alone.
 Be sure to lean on your friends who are in the same season of life, consider a homeschool coach who focuses on high school (I do!), and always partner with your teen and have the snacks ready to go.